Spotlight on our Alumni Speakers

 What are our past speakers doing now?

-During this time of virtual and distance learning, we thought it would be fun to feature some of our past VSP speakers and let you know what they are doing now.
+We thought you may be interested in learning about some our past CLS speakers and let you know what they are doing now.
 Hope you enjoy!

 Dr. Robin DiAngelo

-In January 2019, The Visiting Scholar Program hosted Author and Critical Racial & Social Justice Educator, Robin DiAngelo for "Seeing the Racial Water" to a sold out audience at Unitarian Universalist Fellowship in Bend.
+In January 2019, The Chandler Lecture Series hosted Author and Critical Racial & Social Justice Educator, Robin DiAngelo for "Seeing the Racial Water" to a sold out audience at Unitarian Universalist Fellowship in Bend.

 DiAngelo's New York Times best-selling book, "White Fragility," is a historical and cultural analyses on what causes defensive moves by white people and how this inhibits cross-racial dialogue.
 "White Fragility" was published in 2018 and has been on the New York Times best-seller list for over 92 weeks.